openreplay/documentation/content/deployment/deploy-azure.md

 3. Under 'Custom domain HTTPS' section, select 'Enabled', then 'Front Door managed' as the certificate source
 4. 'Save' then continue to Validate the domain.

-Once created, go to Azure DNS (or other external domain registrar) and create an `CNAME Record` that points to the Front Door's hostname.
+Once created, go to Azure DNS (or your DNS service provider) and create an `CNAME Record` that points to the Front Door's hostname.

 You're all set now, OpenReplay should be securely accessible on the subdomain you just set up.
 You can create an account by visiting the `/signup` page (i.e. openreplay.mycompany.com/signup).